chocoteam/website/content/en/tutos/Other examples/The keysort example.md

 ```

 ## Conclusion
-We have seen how the `Keysort` constraint can be useful to have a second representation of a state.
+We have seen how the `StableKeysort` constraint can be useful to have a second representation of a state.
 It then becomes relatively simple to constrain each of the views.
 However, this requires the use of reification constraints to determine when a user is changed or, for a user, when tasks are changed.
 The use of this constraint is not trivial and requires care but it offers great flexibility and strong expressive power.